We're committed to providing a clean and safe environment for travel. - LEARN MORE

 Hoyt Park is a hotspot for both kids and adults, especially during the summer, with the popular Tosa pool, The Landing beer garden, soccer fields, volleyball courts and more.
 Start with a walk or jog through the iconic bridge at the entrance and follow the trails alongside the Menomonee River.

 This wonderful neighborhood park lies on the site of the former Hartung Quarry and is home to a pond, children’s playground, walking trails, and an intricate stone labyrinth.
 Grab your yoga mat and find a grassy area for a relaxing session overlooking the water.
-It’s the perfect place to meditate and find serenity as you breathe in the fresh air.
+Hartung Park is the perfect place to meditate and find serenity as you breathe in the fresh air.

 Regardless of how you choose to honor Earth Day, we hope that you find respite by slowing down, unplugging and appreciating the beautiful sounds and views of your natural surroundings wherever you are; and remember, you can celebrate Mother Nature every single day.
 We hope this has inspired you to plan your next outdoor adventure in our beloved Tosa!